rails-id/guides/source/command_line.md

      create    test/controllers/greetings_controller_test.rb
      invoke  helper
      create    app/helpers/greetings_helper.rb
-     invoke    test_unit
      invoke  assets
+     invoke    coffee
+     create      app/assets/javascripts/greetings.coffee
      invoke    scss
      create      app/assets/stylesheets/greetings.scss
 ```

 What all did this generate?
-It made sure a bunch of directories were in our application, and created a controller file, a view file, a functional test file, a helper for the view, a JavaScript file, and a stylesheet file.
+It made sure a bunch of directories were in our application, and created a controller file, a view file, a functional test file, a helper for the view, a JavaScript file and a stylesheet file.

 Check out the controller and modify it a little (in `app/controllers/greetings_controller.rb`):